williamweckl/nasa_exploration_rovers_control/README.md

 Wanna contribute and don't know where to start?
 There are some cool features in my mind:

+- Prevent exploration rovers colisions
-- The terminal interface could have the option to also receive the input commands by STDIO instead of only reading from file
+- The terminal interface could have the option to also receive the input commands by STDIO instead of only reading from files
-- The terminal interface could print the commands that will be performed in a more readable format too
+- The terminal interface could print the commands that will be performed in a more readable and humanized format, this could help to prevent some mistakes

-If you liked those ideas feel free to open a feature request issue. :stuck_out_tongue:
+If you liked those ideas feel free to open a feature request issue or a PR. :stuck_out_tongue:

 ## Wtf?!